OLIMEX/OLINUXINO/SOFTWARE/RT5350F/Prebuilt images/mtd2 recovery/README.md

 ## SETTING MTD2 PARTITION (RT5350 FIRMWARE)

 ### Did you manage to overwrite the MTD2 firmware partition of RT5350F-OLinuXino?
 Do not worry.
-You can resotre the default firmware settings using the instructions below:
+You can restore the default firmware settings using the instructions below:

 1.1 Make sure that your RT5350F-OLinuXino board is capable of booting successfully.
 Else you need to use one of the methods described in the wiki article to restore the board to a successfully booting state.
 Also notice that this fix applies for RT5350F-OLinuXino boards hardware revision C or newer.